Who we are

 Chief Executive’s address

-Following the awards it was time for Nick Stace (pictured right), our Chief Executive Officer and Secretary, to give his final address ahead of leaving the College at the end of September to take up a role at the Prince’s Trust.
+Following the awards it was time for Nick Stace (pictured), our Chief Executive Officer and Secretary, to give his final address ahead of leaving the College at the end of September to take up a role at the Prince’s Trust.

 He gave an overview of his time at the College citing achievements such as the Vet and VN Futures projects and left three pieces of advice for the RCVS going forward.